Chapter 25. Adjusting ID ranges manually

 Replicas can also have a next DNA ID range assigned.
 A replica uses its next range when it runs out of IDs in its current range.
 Next ranges are assigned automatically when a replica is deleted or you can set them manually.

-The ranges are updated and shared between the master and replicas by the DNA plug-in, as part of the back end 389 Directory Server instance for the domain.
+The ranges are updated and shared between the server and replicas by the DNA plug-in, as part of the back end 389 Directory Server instance for the domain.

 The DNA range definition is set by two attributes: the server’s next available number (the low end of the DNA range) and its maximum value (the top end of the DNA range).
 The initial bottom range is set during the plug-in instance configuration.
 After that, the plug-in updates the bottom value.
 Breaking the available numbers into ranges allows the servers to continually assign numbers without overlapping with each other.

-By default, an IdM ID range is automatically assigned during the IdM master installation.
+By default, an IdM ID range is automatically assigned during the IdM server installation.
 The

 ipa-server-install command randomly selects and assigns a range of 200,000 IDs from a total of 10,000 possible ranges.
 Selecting a random range in this way significantly reduces the probability of conflicting IDs in case you decide to merge two separate IdM domains in the future.